Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-04-bouncing-shapes.md

 }
 ```

-If you run this code, it will work just as did before where the circles will continue forever.
-Notice, I created a new variable **movement** and added that insted of 7.
+If you run this code, it will work just as did before, where the circles will continue forever.
+Notice, I created a new variable **movement** and added that instead of 7.
 What about the if statement?
 Here is where the magic is going to happen.

 ```html